tsusanto/gt/_posts/2025-09-24-braised-chicken-potatoes.md

 ---
 title: "Braised Chicken With Potatoes"
-subtitle: "An 8 course tasting menu"
+subtitle: "An 8 course tasting menu and a pay raise

+"
 image:
   thumbnail: /images/braised-chicken-potatoes.jpg
 categories: